martimolanes/Iot-Stuff/docs/REPORT.md

 and deployable solution for `Weather Monitoring`.

-The core components of the system include an ESP32 microcontroller, temperature and humidity sensors (DHT22/DHT11), RFIC RC522 sensor, an MQTT broker server, and a self-made web API.
+The core components of the system include an ESP32 microcontroller, temperature and humidity sensors (DHT11), RFID RC522 sensor, an MQTT broker server and a self-made web API.
 These elements work in concert to collect real-time environmental data, analyze it, and make it visible to end users via a visualization of the measurements using Grafana.